ashermancinelli/summer-2020-curiculum/03-classification/readme.md

 ### Problems

+1. Play with the parameters to each of the classifiers in `classify.py`.
+How does AdaBoost perform when you only give it one estimator?
+500?
+What about the gamma and C values for your SVM classifier?
+    Research what these terms mean and how you might tune them depending on your model's performance.
 1. Choose another model from [this link](https://scikit-learn.org/stable/supervised_learning.html) and fit it to the iris dataset.
 How does it compare to the SVM?
 When should you use the model you chose over an SVM?